austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 [ARM CMSIS](https://arm-software.github.io/CMSIS_5/DSP/html/group__groupMatrix.html).
 While I won’t go into the details of the C implementation here, the source code for the filter can be found
 [here](https://github.com/austynloehr/stm32_reaction_wheel/blob/main/ReactionWheel_F412/Core/Src/Application/Control/VirtualSensors/VS_OrientationEstimation.c).

-Figures 20 and 21 below show data actual Kalman filter data logged from the MCU.
-Figure 20 compares the filter with gyro and accelerometer estimates.
-Performance of the real-time filter aligns well with the simulation results.
+Figures 20 and 21 below show actual Kalman filter data logged from the MCU.
+Figure 20 compares the filter with the gyro and accelerometer estimates.
+Performance of the real-time filter seems to align well with the simulation results.

 ![Screenshot-from-2025-02-05-21-45-18.png](https://i.postimg.cc/Gh6HZH47/Screenshot-from-2025-02-05-21-45-18.png)
 _Figure 20.
 Kalman Filter Real-Time Performance_